 Cons For Mitsubishi

 The only cons is the price, twice as expensive as other non-japan brands like Gree and LG.
 If you still want to choose Japanese brand, Fujistu is a good alternative with a lower price.

-If you plan to install more than 5 units, the total upfront cost will be more than you can imagine, in this case, we still recommend the traditional ducted central heating and cooling system.
+If you plan to install more than 5 units, the total upfront cost will be skyrocketed.
+In this case, we still recommend the traditional ducted central heating and cooling system.

 Mitsubishi Diamond Dealers Worth the Money?